darktka/darktka.github.io/index.md

 # 2017 Nootropics Survey on /r/Nootropics

+**Caution: this presentation of survey results is based completely on aggregated subjective experience.
+This survey was conducted for research and educational purposes only.
+It is strongly advised not to make decisions based on this data set.
+Before deciding to use any of these substances, consult a qualified medical professional and, if you suffer from any mental health problems, a mental health professional.
+The reported doses are likely to be inaccurate and it is highly recommended not to decide on the dose of a nootropic based on these data!**

 # Introduction

 tl;dr: most substances seem to have no or only slight effects when rated subjectively.
 Most substances with substantial effects were already well-known for their effects, some of them are prescription drugs or pharmaceuticals.